I have been trying and testing the most cost-effective non-toxic, biodegradable personal care products for those sensitive to chemicals.

 LAUNDRY

-Eco Nuts Soap (soap nuts) might be an option if you can tolerate their natural scent.
+Eco Nuts Soap (soap nuts) might be an option if you do well with their natural scent.
 Many do well with soap nuts and some can’t tolerate the scent.

 A non-toxic soap that is appropriate for washing down jackets and down sleeping bags is pure soap flakes.